Financing Your Legal Education

 Federal student loans are made by the government through the University, with terms set by law and many benefits (such as fixed interest rates and income-driven repayment plans) not typically offered with private loans.

 In contrast, private loans are made by private organizations such banks, credit unions, and state- based or state-affiliated organizations, and have terms and conditions that are set by the lender.
-Private student loans are generally more expensive than federal student loans.

 • What does federal aid cover?